Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - Good Channel Conditions: The AP may choose A-MSDU to reduce overhead and improve transmission efficiency.
 - Noisy Channel Conditions: The AP may prefer A-MPDU for better error management and reduced retransmission of large data amounts.

-**Fusion: A-MPDU and A-MSDU together**
-_Both of these methods can be used together.
-It's one of the best ways to increase your throughput to devices that eat a lot of your airtime anyway.
-The catch here is though you do get the best of both, you get the weaknesses of each, too.
-Using both together can be a lifesaver, but it should only be used in a low to medium density environment where you have considerable control over the RF environment._